Universal Enveloping Algebras of Poisson Superalgebras: Introduction

 \section{Introduction}

-The notion of a Poisson algebra arises naturally in the study of Hamiltonian mechanics, and has since found use in numerous areas such as Poisson and symplectic geometry, as well as in the study of quantum groups.
-Due to the development of supersymmetry theories, one has also witnessed increased interest of Poisson superalgebras, along with other super structures such as Lie superalgebras and supermanifolds.
-One method of studying the representation theory of Poisson algebras is to study its universal enveloping algebra, an idea introduced in \cite{Oh_UEA} by Oh.
-Since then, universal enveloping algebras have been studied in a variety of contexts, such as for Poisson Hopf algebras \cite{LWZ_PoissonHopf, Oh_PoissonHopf} and Poisson-Ore extensions \cite{LWZ_PoissonOre}, and partial PBW Theorems have been obtained \cite{LOV_PBW, LWZ_PoissonHopf, OPS_PBW}.
-We extend several such results to the case of Poisson superalgebras, including a PBW Theorem that applies to all Poisson (super)algebras.
+The notion of a Poisson algebra arises naturally in the study of Hamiltonian mechanics and has since found use in numerous areas such as Poisson and symplectic geometry, as well as in the study of quantum groups.
+Due to the development of supersymmetry theories, one has also witnessed increased interest in ``super" objects such as Lie superalgebras, supermanifolds, and—most importantly for this paper—Poisson superalgebras.
+Naturally, one may be interested in studying the representation theory of algebraic super objects.
+In the non-super case, one method of studying the representation theory of Poisson algebras is to study its \emph{universal enveloping algebra}, a construction introduced in \cite{Oh_UEA} by Oh.
+Since then, universal enveloping algebras have been studied in a variety of contexts, such as for Poisson Hopf algebras \cite{LWZ_PoissonHopf, Oh_PoissonHopf} and Poisson-Ore extensions \cite{LWZ_PoissonOre}, and partial Poincaré–Birkhoff–Witt (PBW) theorems have been obtained \cite{LOV_PBW, LWZ_PoissonHopf, OPS_PBW}.
+We extend several such results to the case of Poisson superalgebras, and we prove the PBW Theorem holds for all Poisson (super)algebras over a field.